Medix: Out-of-Distribution Detection from Unlabeled Wild Data via Robust Gradient Statistics: Introduction

 \section{Introduction}

 Deploying machine learning models in real-world applications often exposes them to challenges related to safety and reliability, particularly due to the presence of out-of-distribution (OOD) data.
-These OOD samples, stemming from unknown categories, should not be predicted by the model.
-However, neural networks are inherently vulnerable and typically lack the necessary mechanisms to detect and appropriately handle OOD inputs in practice \citep{nguyen2015deep}.
+These OOD samples, which come from unknown categories, should not be predicted by the model.
+However, neural networks are inherently vulnerable and lack the necessary mechanisms to detect and handle OOD inputs in practice \citep{nguyen2015deep}.

-Identifying OOD samples during inference is critical yet inherently not easy, as models are not exposed to unknown distributions during training and, therefore, cannot reliably distinguish OOD from in-distribution (InD) data.
-To address this challenge, recent approaches \citep{katz2022training, du2024how} have explored leveraging additional ``in-the-wild'' data to improve OOD detection.
-Specifically, \citet{katz2022training} introduced a method that uses unlabeled wild data for regularizing model training, while still focusing on classifying labeled InD data.
-The advantage of using such unlabeled wild data lies in its availability—being easily collectible once a model is deployed in its operating environment.
-This approach allows the model to better capture the true distribution of OOD data encountered during test time, leading to a more robust OOD detection.
+Identifying OOD samples during inference is critical yet not easy, as models are not exposed to unknown distributions during training and, therefore, cannot reliably distinguish OOD from in-distribution (InD) data.
+To address this challenge, recent approaches \citep{pmlr-v162-katz-samuels22a, du2024how} have explored using additional ``in-the-wild'' data to improve OOD detection.
+Specifically, \citet{pmlr-v162-katz-samuels22a} introduced a method that uses unlabeled wild data for regularizing model training, while still focusing on classifying labeled InD data.
+The advantage of using such unlabeled wild data lies in its availability, being easily collectible once a model is deployed in its operating environment.
+This approach allows the model to better capture the true distribution of OOD data encountered during test time and leads to a more robust OOD detection.

-However, leveraging unlabeled wild data presents significant challenges due to the complex mixture of InD and OOD data.
+However, leveraging unlabeled wild data presents challenges due to the complex mixture of InD and OOD data.
 The absence of a distinct and clean set of OOD samples complicates the development of robust OOD detection methods, especially since the OOD detector model only encounters data drawn from this mixed distribution, without knowledge of whether each sample is from the InD or OOD category.
-At present, the problem remains underexplored, with substantial opportunities for further advancement.
+Currently, the problem remains underexplored, with substantial opportunities for further progress.
 Moreover, few studies establish a formal theoretical foundation, and to the best of our knowledge, \citet{du2024how} is the only work that provides such a foundation for the ``in-the-wild'' setting.

 Meanwhile, recent studies have demonstrated the effectiveness of median-based approaches in data pruning \citep{acharya2024geometric}.
-Prompted by these developments, this paper aims to answer the following question: \begin{mdframed}[backgroundcolor=blue!5!white,linecolor=blue!75!black,linewidth=1pt]
+Motivated by these developments, this paper aims to answer the following question: